 These run from \$10-\$20 on the market.
 Note that you will not be allowed to use a Graphing Calculator or cellphone on the paper-and-pencil exams.
-It is possible to solve the problems on the exam without a calculator, but you will be at a clear disadvantage due to the time constraint.

 3) Positive learning attitudes: take responsibility for your study, work hard, be patient, be perseverant, demonstrate professionalism and treat people with respect.